Slash (musician): 2002–2008: Velvet Revolver

 In 2002, Slash reunited with Duff McKagan and Matt Sorum for a Randy Castillo tribute concert.
 Realizing that they still had the chemistry of their days in Guns N' Roses, they decided to form a new band together.
 Former Guns N' Roses guitarist Izzy Stradlin was initially involved, but left after the others decided to find a lead singer.
 Dave Kushner, who had previously played with McKagan in Loaded, then joined the band on rhythm guitar.
 For many months, the four searched for a lead singer by listening to offered demo tapes, a monotonous process documented by VH1.
 Eventually, former Stone Temple Pilots vocalist Scott Weiland joined the band.

 In 2003, Velvet Revolver played several concerts during the summer and released their first single, "Set Me Free".
 In June 2004, they released their debut album, Contraband, which debuted at No. 1 on the U.S. chart and sold two million copies, re-establishing Slash as a mainstream performer.
 A year-and-a-half-long tour followed in support of the album.
 In 2005, the band was nominated for three Grammy Awards: Rock Album of the Year, Rock Song, and Hard Rock Performance for their Contraband single "Slither" which won their first and only Grammy.
 In July 2007, Velvet Revolver released their second album, Libertad, and embarked on a second tour.
 During a show in March 2008, Weiland announced to the audience that it would be the band's final tour; he was fired from the band in April 2008 and Slash insisted "chemical issues" led to the split.
 The following month Weiland rejoined Stone Temple Pilots.
 Despite Weiland's departure, Velvet Revolver did not officially disband.

 In early 2010, Velvet Revolver began writing new songs and auditioning new singers.
 By January 2011, the band had recorded nine demos, and was reportedly due to make a decision on their singer.
-However, the following April, Slash stated that they had been unable to find a suitable singer and that Velvet Revolver would remain on hiatus for the next few years while its members focus on other projects.
+The following April, Slash stated that they had been unable to find a suitable singer and that Velvet Revolver would remain on hiatus for the next few years while its members focus on other projects.